marcelo-schreiber/PERN-art-gallery/README.md

 ### `npm start`

-### Your machine should be hosting an example in your localhost in port 3000 and a restAPI in port 8080.
+### Your machine should be hosting an example in http://localhost:3000 and a restAPI in http://localhost:8080.